aligungr/UERANSIM/README.md

 dual licensed with [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and a commercial license.

 > [!WARNING]
-> Closed-source commercial usage of UERANSIM is **not** permitted with the AGPL-3.0.
+> Closed-source commercial usage of UERANSIM may **not** be permitted with the AGPL-3.0.
 If that license is not compatable with your use case, please contact [ueransim@gmail.com](mailto:ueransim@gmail.com) to buy a commercial license.